-Get snail mail from around the world: Artist Tiffany Christopher send notes and digital prints from the American Southwest, Janice MacLeod Studio offers Letters from Paris through December 2020, and Letters from Afar features gorgeously illustrated missives from a different country each month.
+Get snail mail from around the world: Artist Tiffany Christopher send notes and digital prints from the American Southwest, Janice MacLeod Studio offers Paris Letters through December 2020, and Letters from Afar features gorgeously illustrated missives from a different country each month.

 Eat local -- remotely:

-Kizuna Box is packed with snacks from Japan, while the Explore Local box features nibbles from a different U.S. city every month.
+Kizuna Box is packed with snacks from Japan, the Explore Local box features nibbles from a different U.S. city every month and Universal Yums sends snacks from a different country or region monthly.
+(This is an affiliate link because Alicia just subscribed and is now obsessed with international snack foods.)
 Spice Madam sends spices, recipes and a playlist.
 Try The World offers a monthly selection of snacks, tea and from different nations.